How do I get a library card?

 Upon request, staff will check the shelves in the hope that the item can be found before payment is made.

 You can pay in person using cash/check/credit card or pay online using a credit card or PayPal.
+Refunds will not be issued the item is found after it is paid for.

 Does the library offer public meeting rooms?